Jimie1307/Jimie1307/README.md

 - 👋 Hi, I’m @Jimie1307
-- 👀 I’m interested in: a lot of stuff,, cannot pin-point :)
+- 👀 I’m interested in: Gaming, dancing, and just overall...⭐<i>vibing peacefully</i>⭐
 - 🌱 I’m currently learning: Software Engineering in Sabah
-- 💞️ I’m looking to collaborate on: nothing <3 because i am still studying
+- 💞️ I’m looking to collaborate on: anything...?
+Will need to see
 - 📫 How to reach me : wwannorazlin@gmail.com

 <!---